Ren0k/Project-Atmospheric-Drag/README.md

 Now the tail or back section of the fuel tank.
 It is directly facing away from the relative airflow, hence it only experiences Tail Drag.

-The 4 surfaces section only experience Surface Drag.
+The 4 side section only experience Surface Drag.

 There are different curves/modifiers for tip/surface/tail drag, based on mach number.
 They can be found in the top of they key value sections of the physics file.
 Lets work out the tip modifier first: